Bay Scallops

 Opening Bay Scallops

-Opening bay scallops is very easy, much easier than opening clams or oysters.
+Opening is very easy, much easier than opening clams or oysters.
 Hold the scallop in the palm of your hand with dark or dirty side of the scallop up and the hinge side toward you.
 Insert the knife in the opening on the side of the scallop and twist the knife upwards to cut the muscle near the top of the shell.
 Pull the shell open, scrape out the guts and you will be left with a beautiful scallop meat.
 Watch the video to see how it’s done.

 Cooking and Eating Long Island Bay Scallops

-Long Island bay scallops can be cooked and eaten many different ways.
+Scallops can be cooked and eaten many different ways.
 One of my favorites is to eat them raw as I’m shucking them.
 Scallops are actually one of the safest shellfish you can eat this way.
 Because only the muscle is consumed there is little chance of ingesting illness causing bacteria from the guts (viscera).

 Frying scallopsHaving said that, note that the entire scallop, viscera and all is edible and the risk of illness is the same as any other shellfish—very, very slight.